ortizman/loopback-connector-sqlite/README.md

 ## Running the tests
 * execute `npm install` for installing all the dependencies.
 * execute `npm test` to run all the tests.

-## Further reading

-Follow the repository's [WIKI link](https://github.com/Synerzip/loopback-connector-sqlite/wiki) to get updated information about this connector.
-It will be updated in due time.